keu/docs/astro/test-and-troubleshoot-locally.md

 By default, the Astro CLI uses port `8080` for the Airflow webserver and port `5432` for the Airflow metadata database in a local Airflow environment.
 If these ports are already in use on your local computer, an error message similar to the following appears:

-`Error: error building, (re)creating or starting project containers: Error response from daemon: Ports are not available: exposing port TCP 0.0.0.0:5432 → 0.0.0.0:0: listen tcp 0.0.0.0:5432: bind: address already in use`
+<pre><code parentName="pre">Error: error building, (re)creating or starting project containers: Error response from daemon: Ports are not available: exposing port TCP 0.0.0.0:5432 → 0.0.0.0:0: listen tcp 0.0.0.0:5432: bind: address already in use</code></pre>

 To resolve a port availability error, you have the following options: